furkanmerterciyes/Intelligent-Improved-Acceleration-Function-Simulink-Model/README.md

 1. Velocity profile over time.
 2. Acceleration demand profile over time.

-## Results
-Graphs showcasing the velocity and acceleration demands are stored in the `results` folder as `.pdf` files.
-Example screenshots are provided below:
-- Velocity Profile
-- Acceleration Demand

 ## Notes
 - Ensure all units are consistent with the MKS (meter-kilogram-second) system.